 Example 1: Small Bathroom (3 sqm)

-- Energy consumption: Assuming the system requires about 100 watts per square meter, a 3 sqm bathroom would need 0.3 kW.
+- Energy consumption: Assuming the system requires about 100 watts per square metre, a 3 sqm bathroom would need 0.3 kW.

 Example 2: Large Living Room (15 sqm)

-- Energy consumption: For a 15 sqm area, the requirement would be 1.5 kW.
+- Energy consumption: For a 15 sq m area, the required power is 1.5 kW.

 Get Your Free Underfloor Heating Installation Survey & Quote